rpdelaney/l4d2-tourney-rules/rules.md

 the lowest score group.
 A bye scores a full point.

 ######2.1.4 Tiebreakers
-Ties will be broken by the following criteria, descending ( see [Neustadtl Score](https://en.wikipedia.org/wiki/Sonneborn-Berger_score) ):
+Ties will be broken by the following criteria, descending (see [Buchholz-Median tiebreak](http://www.swissperfect.com/tiebreak.htm#buchholz), also known as "Modified Median"):

-1. The result of the head-to-head matchup of the tied participants, if applicable.
-2. The sum of conventional scores of the teams each participant has defeated (higher is better).
-3. The sum of conventional scores of the teams each participant has been defeated by (higher is better).
+1. The sum of conventional scores of the teams each participant has defeated, excluding the lowest and highest (higher is better).
+2. The result of the head-to-head matchup of the tied participants, if applicable.

 ######2.1.5 More information
 For information on the Swiss System, you can review the following